 Identify values and goals; gather financial and personal data

 Financial professional mutually defines client’s personal values and financial goals, understands client’s time frame for results, and determines client’s tolerance for risk.

 Analyze and evaluate financial status

 Financial professional analyzes and documents client’s information to assess client’s current situation and determine what they must do to meet their goals.
 This may include analyzing assets, liabilities, and cash flow; insurance coverage; investments; college and estate plans; charitable gifting; tax strategies; or other services as needed.

 Develop financial planning recommendations and alternatives

-Based on the information provided by the client, advisor presents a detailed financial plan along with an executable plan of action to address client’s values and goals.
+Based on the information provided by the client, financial professional presents a detailed financial plan along with an executable plan of action to address client’s values and goals.
 This detailed plan could be written or verbal.
-Advisor and client then collaboratively review the plan so the client can make informed decisions.
+Financial professional and client then collaboratively review the plan so the client can make informed decisions.